starlight007/simple_website-startup_page/README.md

 # startup-on-steroids
-a simple website startup page with react
+a simple website startup page with react and some simple styling